simeoncloud/Baseline/README.md

 [Set enrollment restrictions](https://docs.microsoft.com/en-us/mem/intune/enrollment/enrollment-restrictions-set)

-## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\deviceEnrollmentWindowsHelloForBusinessConfiguration - All users and all devices.json
+## MSGraph\DeviceManagement\DeviceEnrollmentConfigurations\Baseline - deviceEnrollmentWindowsHelloForBusinessConfiguration - All users and all devices.json
 *Intune > Devices > Enrollment restrictions*

 **What does this do?**